-Smoked Chicken Thighs are juicy on the inside and crispy on the outside!
-This smoked chicken thigh recipe is a simple, easy, go-to that you are going to come back to again and again.
+Smoked Chicken Thighs are juicy on the inside and have crispy skin on the outside!
+This smoked chicken thigh recipe tastes so good, is simple, easy and will become a go-to that you are going to come back to again and again.

 Best Smoked Chicken Thighs

 Loving firing up the smoker to make some smoked chicken breasts and thighs!
-The smokiness is so good and we have the perfect way to make sure that skin is crispy and delicious (keep reading for details!).
-Don’t forget to try out the smoked chicken brine if you want or the smoked chicken dry rub!
+The smokiness is so good and packs in so much flavor (we used a Traeger pellet grill, but use whatever you have).
+Plus we have the perfect way to make sure that chicken skin is crispy and delicious (keep reading for details!).
+Serve with some Smoked Corn on the Cob and Smoked Broccoli for the perfect meal!

 Why This Recipe Works